 Francesca Di Benedetto

-Francesca was appointed to the Board in June 2016.
+Francesca was appointed to the Advisory Council in June 2016.
 She is a senior lawyer with the Department of Family and Community Services, and previously with the NSW Law Reform Commission.
 Francesca is strongly committed to social justice, equity and inclusion.
 Francesca is married with three children.
 Both her sons are CBHS students (Gabriele, class of 2015, and Gianluca).